Greyhounds (Souza-Cardoso)

-Greyhounds (Portuguese: Os Galgos) is a painting by Amadeo de Souza Cardoso, from 1911.
+Greyhounds (Portuguese: Os Galgos) is an oil on canvas painting by Portuguese artist Amadeo de Souza-Cardoso, from 1911.

 Description

 The painting is an oil on canvas with overall dimensions of 100 x 73 centimeters.
 It is in the collection of the Centro de Arte Moderna Gulbenkian, in Lisbon.

 Analysis

 The scene shows two greyhounds and two hares against a flat background.